Just add WATER: WebAssembly-based Circumvention Transports: Design

 \subsection{\water Runtime Library}

-The runtime library is designed to be easy to integrate into circumvention tools, allowing them to run interchangeable WATM binaries that implement different circumvention strategies.
-The runtime library provides a WASM runtime environment for running the WATM binaries, and also presents a standard interface between the integrating circumvention client and the interchangeable WATM binary.
-This allows the client to make calls to the WATM binary regardless of what it is (e.g. \texttt{\_water\_connect()}), and for the WATM binary to be able to interface with external resources (e.g. make TCP connections, logging, etc.).
+The runtime library is designed to be easy to integrate into circumvention tools, allowing them to run hot-swappable WATMs that implement different circumvention strategies.
+The runtime library includes a WebAssembly runtime environment to execute the WATMs and also presents a standard high-level interface for the integrating circumvention client to use any WATM without requiring any knowledge about WebAssembly.
+This allows the client to make calls to the WATM regardless of the underlying logic and for the WATM to be able to interact with external resources such as network sockets, logging, etc.

-As depicted in Figure~\ref{fig:working-flow} --- when the client calls \texttt{water\_connect()} in the runtime library, the WASM module is launched, and the WATM-defined connect method is invoked.
-This method may choose to make a TCP connection (or multiple), which it does by calling \texttt{connect} provided by the runtime library.
+As depicted in Figure~\ref{fig:working-flow} --- when the client calls \texttt{\_water\_dial()} in the runtime library, the WATM is launched, and the WATM-defined \textit{connect} method is invoked.
+This method may choose to make one or more TCP connections, which it does by calling \texttt{dial\_host()} \textit{imported} from the runtime library.
 Then, the runtime library returns a virtual socket to the client.
-When the client writes to the virtual socket, the runtime library passes the data to a WATM-defined write, which can encode it however it chooses and send it out its corresponding TCP connection.
-Similarly, when the client reads from the virtual socket, it does so through the runtime library and WATM-defined read function, allowing the WASM module to transform received data.
-In short, the WATM binary can make arbitrary transformations to the data sent by the client or received from the network in order to implement any circumvention technique.
+When the client writes to the virtual socket, the runtime library passes the data into a WATM-defined data encoding method, which can transform the data based on the protocol and send it out through corresponding network connections.
+Similarly, when the client reads from the virtual socket, it does so through the runtime library and WATM-defined data decoding method, allowing the WATM to transform received data from the network.
+In short, the WATM can make arbitrary transformations to the data sent by the client or received from the network in order to implement any circumvention technique.
+A step-by-step workflow of dialing a connection is shown in Appendix \ref{sec:workflow-detailed}.

 \water also supports server-side connections, by similarly implementing corresponding \texttt{listen} and \texttt{accept}.

 \FigWorkingFlow